kiwisincebirth/TRS-80-MODEL-1-K/frehd/RESOURCES.md

 The downloads include LDOS 5.3.1, NEWDOS/80 2.5, DOSPLUS 3.5.
 Multidos is not included in these images, it is downloadable separately.

-While named quinnerface, i believe this includes disk images that don't support normal floppy drives.
+While named quinnerface, I believe this includes disk images that don't support normal floppy drives, (but this is a guess).

 ## Operation